Table of Contents

 The front portion of the Palace is built to entertain the V.I.P’s and it was adorned with a valuable portrait of Disawe.
-The main doors supposed to be installed by the father of Disawe and the sizes are the extraordinary magnitude.
-The doors and the frame are made of Jack wood that recovered from the Dutch fort Matara.
+The main doors supposed to be installed by the father of Disawe and the sizes are an extraordinary magnitude.
+The doors and the frame are made of Jackwood that recovered from the Dutch fort Matara.
 The dimension of the door frame is 9’*6’ while it is 1’ and 2” thick.

 Mahamaduwa or the great hall was known to be the hall of justice.
 It is equipped with an elevated platform where the chair of justice to be found.
 British sovereign emblems were hung by the side of the justice chair.
 The court hearings were conducted and executed by the Maha Disawe.